The following information is available to assist you in compiling Agenda Items and PowerPoints that adhere to Board of Regents style guidelines.

 - Use widescreen format (using 16x9 ratio, instead of 4x3).

-- Use one of the following three color templates found here .
+- Use one of the following two templates found here .
 (Note: U. T. System institutions and outside constituents may use their own templates, but should follow these guidelines.)

 - Title slide requirements are set in the templates: